rit-sse/SpaceJam/CodeScrap/README.md

 ##Included
 * soHip - So hip, so current.
 * leapHelloBackground - A copy of the example, hellogl, but uses the leap to change the background color.
+* leapHelloScrolling- A copy of the example, hellogl, but uses the leap to control the scroll bars using hand rotation.

 ##Useful Links
 * [Qt 5.0 C++ Classes](http://qt-project.org/doc/qt-5.0/qtdoc/classes.html)